GuidesAdvancedMaintenance Mode

 Enabling Maintenance Mode

-Enabling Maintenance Mode from the Environment Settings
+Enabling Maintenance Mode from the Service Danger Zone

 Once the process has finished, the services set to Maintenance Mode will look like this: